xNickyDev/Forkman/docs/commands/help.md

----
-description: Returns a command help page of Forkman.
----

 # -help

+Returns a command help page of Forkman.

 ## Usage